richard-shan/fabRepo/docs/lessons/week3/parametricDesign.md

 # Parametric Construction Kit

 This week, we were challenged to laser cut a series of objects that could be used as a construction kit.
 I designed the kit in Fusion 360 where I could take advantage of parametric designing, defining and using variables to rapidly modify the model.
+For this design, I was inspired by <a href="https://fabacademy.org/2020/labs/charlotte/students/elaine-liu/">**Elaine Liu's**</a> creation.

 ## Designing